|Nutritional Guidelines (per serving)|

 This is a classic recipe that is found in a number of bartending guides from the 20th century.
 One of its first printings was in the famous "The Savoy Cocktail Book," an icon in the cocktail world written by Harry Craddock in 1930.
-With this recipe, you'll get a taste of the great drinks that came out of the Prohibition-era.
+The recipe is generally credited to Eddie Woelke who left the U.S. for Cuba during Prohibition.
+It's a drink that offers a taste of the great drinks that came out of the Prohibition-era.

 You will find this to be a fantastic drink for summer, though it works well any time of the year.
 Since it does have a touch of elegance and is rather refined for a rum cocktail, it makes a fabulous dinner drink as well.